Effective Email Marketing Strategies and Tips for Successful Campaigns

 • Subscription forms in blogs: if you have a blog, embed a subscription form there.

-• Give something in exchange for a subscription: guides, discounts, cheat sheets — anything acting as a reason for them to give you their emails.
+• Give something valuable in exchange for a subscription: guides, discounts, cheat sheets — anything acting as a reason for them to give you their email addresses.

-• Collect contacts offline: not the most popular option in recent years, but you can get emails during various offline meet-ups, conferences, etc.
+• Collect contacts offline: not the most popular option in recent years, but you can get email addresses during various offline meet-ups, conferences, etc.

 If you’re seriously in search of list-building tactics that work, we have something for you: our epic list building guide that you can get for free 🔥 Plus, you’ll get to subscribe to our email marketing digest and get emails with links to the hottest blog articles twice a month.
-Come on in!
+Hit that cute green button in our subscription form, and come on in!

 If you already have a list and want to use it after a break, it’s better to reactivate it first to freshen it up.